 Listing Generation and Verification.
 When STMicroelectronics receives the user's ROM contents, a computer listing is generated from it.
-This listing refers exactly to the ROM contents and options which will be used to produce the specified
+This listing refers exactly to the ROM contents and options which will be used to produce the specified MCU.

-MCU.
 The listing is then returned to the customer who must thoroughly check, complete, sign and return it to STMicroelectronics.
 The signed listing forms a part of the contractual agreement for the production of the specific customer MCU.

-12.6.1 FASTROM version
+11.6.1 FASTROM version

-The ST62P08C/P09C/P10C and P20C are the Factory Advanced Service Technique ROM (FASTROM) versions of ST62T08C, T09C, T10C and T20C OTP devices.
+The ST62P00C, P01C and P03C are the Factory Advanced Service Technique ROM (FASTROM) versions of ST62T00C, T01 and T03C OTP devices

 They offer the same functionality as OTP devices, but they do not have to be programmed by the customer.
 The customer code must be sent to STMicroelectronics in the same way as for ROM devices.
 The FASTROM option list has the same options as defined in the programmable option byte of the OTP version.
+It also offers an identifier option.
+If this option is enabled, each FASTROM device is programmed with a unique 5-byte number which is mapped at addresses 0F9Bh-0F9Fh.
+The user must therefore leave these bytes blanked.